hugeblank/Shatter/README.md

 # Brief Rundown

 ## API
-`handler`: handler for cursor positioning and blink, and mouse position and event state.
+`handler`: handler for cursor blink, and glasses to mouse event conversion.
 Meant to be put in parallel, or any other multithreading option.
 - **Parameters**
   - _none_
 - **Returns**